JCCapgemini/ExampleProject/documentation/README.md

 ## BOM

-We will have a list of materials attached as a CSV/Excel file for anyone to replicate the project.
+We will have a list of materials attached as a CSV/Excel file for anyone to replicate the project [BOM](BOM.csv) .

 ## Requirements